Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: Evaluation of Our Platform

 \subsubsection{Findings}

-All five participants successfully completed the assigned tasks in both scenarios, which indicates a functional baseline of system usability.
-Most participants stated the platform is \textit{``easy to start''} (P1), \textit{``nicely designed''} (P4), and \textit{``quite straightforward''} (P5).
+All five participants successfully completed \re{both configuration and analysis tasks} in both scenarios \re{within the 45-minute session}. \re{This result provides an empirical baseline for the platform's learning curve that new users can acquire the necessary mental model to operate the system's GUI-based configuration layer in under an hour.} Most participants stated the platform is \textit{``easy to start''} (P1), \textit{``nicely designed''} (P4), and \textit{``quite straightforward''} (P5).
 They particularly valued the visualizations in the result analysis module.
-However, the walkthrough revealed five recurring themes of usability challenges, which directly informed a set of targeted revisions to the researcher interface.
+However, the walkthrough revealed \re{four} recurring themes of usability challenges, which directly informed a set of targeted revisions to the researcher interface.

-\paragraph{Onboarding and Paradigm Comprehension} Participants initially reported a high cognitive load on the experiment selection page.
-Particularly, they stated that the experiments are \textit{``not easy to understand at the first glance ''} (P3) and the \textit{``the goal and the research focus are jammed together''} (P1) in dense experiment introductory text, leading to an unclear mental model of the process, including the experiment rules, what roles exist, or how collaboration is facilitated.
-Besides, there is no indication of the procedures for experiment setup and their order, which causes the participants to be confused about what they should do and how they should proceed.
-Participants suggested using \textit{``mini-games''} (P1) or \textit{``illustrations''} (P4) to provide a more easy-to-comprehend onboarding process.
-In response, we replaced the experiment introductory text with a structured overview for each paradigm and included an illustration depicting the actors, interaction channels, and core task structure.
-This provides researchers with a better conceptual foundation before they engage with configuration settings.
-In addition, the procedures of the experiment setup workflow are naturally embedded with the horizontal scrolling feature.
+\paragraph{Onboarding and Paradigm Comprehension} Participants initially reported high cognitive load on the experiment selection page. \re{P3} stated that the experiments are \textit{``not easy to understand at the first glance ''} \re{while P1 noted that} \textit{``the goal and the research focus are jammed together''} in the dense introductory text. \re{This difficulty resulted in} an unclear mental model of the process; \re{for instance, participants struggled to distinguish between "experiment rules" (what the subjects do) and "configuration options" (what the researcher does).} Participants suggested using \textit{``mini-games''} (P1) or \textit{``illustrations''} (P4) to make onboarding easier to follow.